anacatsousa/Calmara/README.md

 Promotional landing page for the meditation app **Calmara**.

 Calmara is a fictional app designed to help users find mental balance and focus through guided meditations, breathing techniques, and concentration timers.
-This landing page was created to showcase the app in a simple, clear, and attractive way using only HTML and CSS.
+This landing page was created to showcase the app in a simple, clear, and attractive way using HTML, CSS and JavaScript.

----

-2025